m3talpillow/SchoolWork/PL0_Machine/README.md

 Output: Goes into an output folder in the same directory and/or creates several files.
     Tags determine what goes into the file output, which will appear as: "(inputFile)-OUTPUT.txt".
     Files with the same input name will be overriden or deleted if the tags are differnt on the next run.
-Tags: determines what is placed into the output file
+Tags: determines what is placed into the output file, used by typing "-tag" where tag is the letter of your choice
-    -d prints all tags into their own files.
+    - d prints all tags into their own files.
-    -v prints the status of the pmachine; input code, base pointer, stack pointer, registers, and stack.
+    - v prints the status of the pmachine; input code, base pointer, stack pointer, registers, and stack.
-    -l prints the input file as token values.
+    - l prints the input file as token values.
-    -t prints the input file as lexeme terms (easy to read token values).
+    - t prints the input file as lexeme terms (easy to read token values).
-    -a prints the generated assembly code outputed by the parser.
+    - a prints the generated assembly code outputed by the parser.
-    -f prints the input file at the top of the main output file.
+    - f prints the input file at the top of the main output file.
-    -s outputs system messges to console.
+    - s outputs system messges to console.

 **Input:**
 -In order for files to be read they must be in the inputs folder.
 Otherwise they will not be able to be located.